hyperledger/fabric/docs/source/logging-control.rst

 This package supports

 -  Logging control based on the severity of the message
--  Logging control based on the software *module* generating the message
+-  Logging control based on the software *logger* generating the message
 -  Different pretty-printing options based on the severity of the message

 All logs are currently directed to ``stderr``.
-Global and module-level control of logging by severity is provided for both users and developers.
+Global and logger-level control of logging by severity is provided for both users and developers.
 There are currently no formalized rules for the types of information provided at each severity level.
 When submitting bug reports, developers